INRIM/tintervals/README.md

 | `datetime2epoch`| `datetime`*        | Epoch |
 | `epoch2datetime`| Epoch              | Datetime |

-Starred inputs, if naive are considered as system time.
+Starred inputs, if naive are considered as system/local time.
-K+K format is always naive.
+K+K format is always naive and interreted as sytem/local time.

 Vectorized functions:
 | Function        | From               | To    |